Harvard Medical School

-Impact: The goal of targeted therapy is to kill cancer cells without harming healthy cells and thereby reduce the risk that the patient will experience side effects from the drug.
+The goal of targeted therapy is to kill cancer cells without harming healthy cells and thereby reduce the risk that the patient will experience side effects from the drug.
 Tumor cells that have defects in DNA repair, and are thus unable to fix DNA damage, are good targets for drugs that cause DNA damage.
 Triple-negative and BRCA-driven breast cancers typically harbor specific DNA repair defects that are targets for a class of drugs called PARP inhibitors and DNA-damaging platinum-based drugs.
-Dr. Szallasi’s BCRF research is focused on strategies to expand the use of PARP inhibitors and other DNA-damaging drugs to benefit more patients.
+Dr. Szallasi aims to find new strategies to expand the use of PARP inhibitors and other DNA-damaging drugs to benefit more patients.